champierre/ml2scratch/README.md

   <img src="images/en/scratchx_main.png" />

-  Move on to 10.
+  Move on to line 10.

   If the warning dialog does not opened and you are still on the ScratchX top page, click "Open Extension URL".

   <img src="images/en/scratchx_top.png" />